sagemath/sagewiki_to_gh-2022-10-10/sagedays46/projects.md

 People: David Roe

- * Find number theory tickets with code and try to get them fixed/reviewed
+ * Find number theory tickets with code and try to get them fixed/reviewed.
+See [[/TicketStatus|this page]].

 == Factoring Cryptographic Size Numbers in Sage ==